pfpt-jpgranier/resque-sqs/docs/PLUGINS.md

 --------

-Gem names should be in the format of `resque-FEATURE`, where `FEATURE` succinctly describes the feature your plugin adds to Resque.
+Gem names should be in the format of `resque-FEATURE`, where `FEATURE` succinctly describes the feature your plugin adds to ResqueSqs.

 Good: